jacksho-vfx/onepiece/docs/developer_guide.md

 - [uv](https://github.com/astral-sh/uv) or [pipx](https://pipx.pypa.io/stable/) for managing virtual environments.
 - Docker for validating integrations that depend on external services.

+Maya-focused helpers lazily import PyMEL and surface friendly errors when the module is unavailable, so contributors can run the core test suite on machines without Autodesk software installed.
+Install the DCC-specific extras only when you need to exercise the integrations inside Maya itself. 【F:src/libraries/dcc/maya/__init__.py†L1-L48】

 ## Repository layout